You've heard it all before.

 I converted more clients

-I made more money
+Made more money

-All of this in just 90 days!
+All in just 90 days!

 Not because I suddenly gained willpower